 5.2.2 Chain accessories are to be tested ar the break load prescribed for the grade and size pf chain for which they are intended.
 At least one accessory out of every batch or every 25 accessories, whichever is less, is to be tested.

-For individual produced accessories or accessories produced in small batches (less than 5), alternative testing will be subject to special consideration.
-Alternative testing is to be approved by TL.
+5.2.2.1 For individual produced, individual heat treated, accessories or accessories produced in small batches (less than 5), alternative testing will be subject to special consideration.
+Alternative testing is to be approved by TL and the following additional conditions may apply.